How to Handle Duplicate Records

 Submitters: Somebody wants to merge your puzzle...

-When a Merge Request has been created that involves a puzzle record of theirs, the Submitters or the records involved will receive a message, and a red notification number will appear on the review icon in their message box, as well as on the cog icon (settings) in the main app screen.
-This red number will remain for as long as the Merge Request hasn't been executed yet.
+When a Merge Request has been created that involves a puzzle record of theirs, the Submitters or the records involved will receive a message, and a red notification number will appear on the review icon in their message box, as well as on the cog icon (settings) in the main App screen.
+This red number will remain for as long as the Merge Request hasn't been executed.

 The Merge Request is mostly the same as what the Reporter can see, but with one important difference - the buttons at the bottom.

-The Submitter should carefully examine and determine if they agree that either the request is valid (that the 2 puzzles are indeed duplicates), or if they disagree.
+The Submitter should carefully examine and determine whether they agree that the request is valid (that both puzzles are indeed duplicates) or if they disagree.

-The Compare button will show the 2 puzzles side by side, so that it is easier to view if they are indeed the same (similar to the duplication flagging when a new duplicate record is being entered).
-Make sure to also carefully check the box images to see if all are identical, or if the box images shows are slightly different in some way.
+The Compare button will show both puzzles side by side (similar to the duplication, flagging when a new duplicate record is being entered).
+Make sure to carefully check the box images to see if all are identical, or if the box images shown are slightly different in some way.

-The Accept button will accept the request right away and changes the status for that Submitter as such.
+The Accept button will accept the request immediately and, as such, will change the status for that Submitter..

-The request will still remain in the message area for 59 days even when denied, so if anybody feels this is the wrong decision, they should open a ticket the IPDb Help Center (via the "?" icon in the app).
+The request will remain in the message area for 59 days even if it is denied.
+So, if anyone feels that this is the wrong decision, they should open a Submit Ticket and send it to the IPDb Help Centre (via the '?' icon in the App).

 The request will then be reviewed and updated.